leeseomin/rotate-and-merge/README.md

 # 🟡  rotate-and-merge in osx terminal

-rotate and merge operations on images
+🟩 rotate and merge operations on some folder images

 🟧 The images must have equal width and height.